 •Rice crackers, made fresh by the stores that sell them.
 You can watch the senbe maker flip them with tongs over a charcoal fire.

-Now let’s head down the little street that’s parallel to Nakamise-dori.
+Now let’s head back, along the little street that’s parallel to Nakamise-dori.
 As we walk along, we’ll see:

 When we get to the big street, let’s turn right, and walk along until we see: